 Miss popularity these days, spelt is an ancient cousin of wheat.
 Whereas wheat has been hybridized, spelt is still the ancient grain today that it was thousands of years ago.
-This may be the main reason it does not cause sensitivities in people who are intolerant of wheat.
+This may be the main reason it does not cause sensitivities in people who are intolerant to wheat.
 Spelt is a great source of manganese, niacin, copper, phosphorus, protein, and fiber.

 Some meal suggestions for spelt: